tawanda-profuse/general-knowledge/README.md

 4. Click on **Load unpacked** and select the build folder previously generated.

 5. The QuizVibe Chrome extension should be available to use from your list of extensions.

+## Electron Desktop Application

+Using Electron for the desktop version of QuizVibe allows for cross-platform development with distribution to Linux, Apple, and Windows operating systems.

+1. To run the desktop application, first navigate to the [**desktop**](/desktop/) folder: `cd desktop`.
+2. Install all required packages: `npm install`.
+3. Depending on your operating system, run the `dist:mac`, `dist:win`, or `dist:linux` commands to transpile the project files, generate a build directory and generate an executable file using **electron-builder**.
+If this command run successfully, a folder called **dist** will be generated containing an executable file.
+4. Open and run an Electron window: `npm run dev`.

 ## Contributing